arfizart/arfizart.github.io/README.md

 - 👋 Hi, I’m @arfizart
-- 👀 I’m interested in web development
+- 👀 I’m interested in web developer
 - 🌱 I’m currently learning html, Css, Javascript.
-- 💞️ I’m looking to collaborate on front end development.
+- 💞️ I’m looking to collaborate on frontend developer.
-- 📫 How to reach me fullstack development.
+- 📫 How to reach me fullstack developer.

 <!---
 arfizart/arfizart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.